 We are interested in all aspects of gene regulation by non-coding RNA.
 Current research themes include: miRNA biology and pathology, miRNA mechanism, piRNA biology and the germline, endo-siRNAs in epigenetic inheritance and evironmental conditioning, small RNA evolution and the role of RNAi in host pathogen interaction.

 We developed algorithms and technologies that enable researchers to discover and share genetic variation using next-generation sequencing technologies.
 We were part of the Global Alliance for Genomics and Health consortium (GA4GH), an international, not-for-profit alliance formed to help accelerate the potential of genomic medicine to advance human health.

 Our research focuses on the application of large-scale genomic analysis to unravel the spectrum of human genetic variation associated with cardiometabolic diseases, and its interaction with non-genetic and environmental cues.

 We study variation in the DNA of people from different parts of the world, and also in related species such as chimpanzees and gorillas.
 This tells us about the evolutionary history of human populations and also allows us to compare the different species.

 This group consists of manual annotators and software developers.
 The HAVANA team provides the manual annotation of human, mouse, zebrafish and other vertebrate genomes that appear in the Vega browser.
 Our software is written and developed by the Annosoft team.

-We analyse large-scale genetic and electronic health record data from populations with high levels of parental relatedness to explore fine-scale structure, its impact on disease risk, and the genetic architecture of both rare and complex diseases.
+We analyse large-scale genetic and electronic health record data from populations in which parental relatedness (consanguinity) is common, to explore fine-scale structure, its impact on disease risk, and the genetic architecture of both rare and complex diseases.